LIFE STORY

 Students tended to end up relying on the set books or text handouts after class, just to find out what the teacher was talking about.

-Discussion or questions were impossible.
+Discussions or questions were difficult.

 The only problem, amazingly, was that some teachers objected to their lessons being recorded.
-And they called themselves professors!
+Invasion of privacy, it seemed.

 As a result of my hectoring AIU did offer to create something a bit similar.